Atlas975/Notes/Databases/Database_normalisation.md

 - Process of organising data in way that minimises data redundancy and dependency
 - Increases data integrity and consistency, normalisation ensures that each table in a [[Database_systems|database]] represents a single [[Entity_relationship_model|entity type]] and contains data only relating to that entity
 - This is not always ideal for performance but is valuable for  [[Database_constraints#Integrity constraints|data integrity]]
-- This is achieved through steps known as normal forms:
+- This is achieved through steps known as normal forms, these steps are designed to prevent the following from occurring within a [[Database_systems|database]]
+    - **Insertion anomalies**: when its impossible to insert data without violating normalisation
+    - **Deletion anomalies**: when deleting data results in the loss of essential information that should have been stored elsewhere, this is prevalent with redundant data dependency
+    - **Modification anomalies**
 ## 1NF: Atomic values
+- No multi-valued attributes sh

 ## 2NF: Non-key attributes dependent on entire primary key